-The Louvre is continuously evolving to accommodate an ever-expanding audience, all the while preserving the exceptional architecture of its home, rich with more than eight centuries of history.
-The plans for the Pyramid, realized in 1989 by the celebrated American architect I.M.
+The Louvre is continuously evolving to accommodate an ever-expanding audience, all whilst preserving the exceptional architecture of its home, rich with more than eight centuries of history.
+The plans for the Pyramid, devised in 1989 by the celebrated American architect I.M.
 Pei, re-envisioned the museum's spaces.
-During the past decade, the projects have not ceased in the Louvre with the inauguration of the galleries dedicated to Islamic Art and the complete renovation of the galleries dedicated to 17th and 18th century decorative arts, but also outside of Paris with the opening of the Louvre-Lens in 2012.
-In addition, a new conservation and storage facility to house the museum's collections that are not on display is being constructed.
+During the past decade, such projects have not ceased in the Louvre, not only with the inauguration of the galleries dedicated to Islamic Art and the complete renovation of the galleries dedicated to 17th and 18th century decorative arts, but also outside of Paris with the opening of the Louvre-Lens in 2012.
+In addition, a new conservation and storage facility to house the museum's collections that are not on display has been constructed.